Launches can be kinda scary…

 Try to work with what you have and only make investments on tools and new systems if your current one is truly NOT working.
 This is one of those, “No Duh!” reminders.

-Also – if you read my article about the 5 systems you need set up before your launch and grab the free printable. you’ll see that I really don’t like to set up new systems unless there’s time to get things up and test them properly.
+Also – if you read my article about the 5 systems you need set up before your launch. you’ll see that I really don’t like to set up new systems unless there’s time to get things up and test them properly.

 3) You Need To Tell Someone To Call It A Launch

 One of the easiest way to link all the great stuff you're releasing to your audience… is by opening your mouth and telling people.
 You communicating is the link.

 You might not believe this (until you do it), but if you don’t people and tell them enough and in the right places, then no one’s going to know that you are launching.
 Simple.
 You have to press publish.